 Sanitation and drainage above ground

 Water in a building is drained as either soil or waste.
 Both are drained either separately in a two-pipe system or together in a single-pipe system.
-The drainage is usually installed and connected to the below ground drainage from inside the building to avoid the pipes freezing and to avoid multiple street sewer connections.
+The drainage is usually

 Separate drainage system